stafiprotocol/stafi-node/README.md

 ### Faucet distribution rules

-- Each Telegram account can receive 1 airdrops within 2 days.
+- Each Telegram account can receive 1 airdrop within 2 days.
 - Each address can only receive airdrop for 1 time.
-- The address to receive the airdrop needs to be satisfied with: the address prefix should be start with number 3 ([Create a account](https://docs.stafi.io/staking/create-a-fis-account)).
+- The address to receive the airdrop needs to be satisfied with: the address prefix should be start with number 3 ([Create an account](https://docs.stafi.io/guides/account-creation)).
 - The maximum daily distribution of airdrops is 300, first come first served.
 - The number of each airdrop is a fixed value: 200.